-The following reconciles net increase in net assets resulting from operations to taxable income for the years ended December 31, 2013 and 2012:
+The following reconciles net increase in net assets resulting from operations to taxable income for the years ended December 31, 2014 and 2013:

-Year Ended December 31, 2013 2012 Net increase in Stockholders' Equity resulting from operations \$17,222,972 \$ 26,125,778 Net change in unrealized (appreciation) from investments (894,647) (5,268,339) Excess capital losses over capital gains 12,627,314 3,232,975 Income not on GAAP books currently taxable 170,733 81,368 Income not currently taxable (91,354) (69,539) Expenses not currently deductible 261,128 (628,328) Taxable income before deductions for distributions \$29,296,146 \$ 23,473,915 Taxable income before deductions for distributions per weighted average shares for the period \$ 0.91 \$ 0.90
+Year Ended December 31, 2014 2013 (restated) Net increase in net assets resulting from operations \$15,033,594 \$17,222,974 Net change in unrealized depreciation (appreciation) from investments (6,045,517) (9,976,173) Excess capital losses over capital gains 11,132,492 11,859,868 Income not on GAAP books currently taxable 6,115,685 4,706,827 Expenses not on GAAP books currently deductible (1,595,240) Expenses not currently deductible 570,900 261,128 Taxable income before deductions for distributions \$26,807,154 \$22,479,384 Taxable income before deductions for distributions per weighted average basic shares for the period \$ 0.78 \$ 0.70

-Tax-basis taxable income differs from net increase (decrease) in net assets resulting from operations primarily due to: (1) unrealized appreciation (depreciation) on investments, as investment gains and losses are not included in tax-basis taxable income until they are realized; (2) amortization of discount on CLO Fund securities; (3) amortization of organizational costs; (4) non-deductible expenses; (5) stock compensation expense that is not currently deductible for tax purposes; (6) excess of capital losses over capital gains; and (7) recognition of interest income on certain loans.
+Tax-basis taxable income differs from net increase (decrease) in net assets resulting from operations primarily due to: (1) unrealized appreciation (depreciation) on investments, as investment gains and losses are not included in tax-basis taxable income until they are realized; (2) excess of capital gains over capital losses; (3) differences in accounting for CLO equity investments; (4) non-deductible expenses; (5) stock compensation and rent expenses that are not currently deductible for tax purposes; and (6) recognition of interest income on certain loans.

-Distributions which exceed tax distributable income (tax net investment income and realized gains, if any) are reported as distributions of paid-in capital (i.e. , return of capital).
-The tax character of distributions paid during the years ended December 31, 2013, 2012, and 2011 was as follows:
+Distributions to shareholders which exceed tax distributable income (tax net investment income and realized gains, if any) are reported as distributions of paid-in capital (i.e., return of capital).
+The tax character of distributions is made on an annual (full calendar-year) basis, at the end of the year, and based upon our taxable income for the full year and the distributions paid during the full year.
+Therefore, a determination of tax attributes made on a quarterly basis may not be representative of the actual tax attributes of distributions for a full year.
+The tax character of distributions paid during the years ended December 31, 2014, 2013, and 2012 was as follows: